 Erika Rumbley, Co-Founder and Director

-Erika Rumbley is an organic farmer and sustainable agriculture educator.
-Currently, Erika serves as the Greenhouse Manager at Langwater Farm, a 50 acre Certified Organic vegetable farm in Easton, MA.
-A North Carolina native, Erika has found her home in the Northeast for over a decade.
-Erika is a graduate of Vassar College, with an Honors BA in Environmental Studies and is the recipient of numerous fellowships and awards including the Helen Dwight Reid Fellowship for service on The Crow Indian Reservation.
-Since her first farm apprenticeship in 2005, Erika has farmed in Washington State, New York, Rhode Island and Massachusetts.
-Her most formative experiences as an agriculture educator include her time with Cornell Cooperative Extension, Southside Community Land Trust and The Trustees of Reservations.
-Fluent in the social, economic and ecological forces at play in rebuilding our regional food system, Erika brings a collaborative approach to the challenges of farming in New England.
+A North Carolina native, Erika Rumbley has found her home in the Northeast for over fifteen years.
+These days you'll find Erika in the greenhouses of the Isabella Stewart Gardner Museum growing ornamentals including the beloved cascading nasturtiums.
+Erika is a graduate of Vassar College, with an Honors BA in Environmental Studies and is the recipient of numerous fellowships including the Helen Dwight Reid Fellowship for service on The Crow Indian Reservation.
+Since her first apprenticeship in 2005, Erika has grown cut flowers, fruit and vegetables on farms in New York, Rhode Island and Massachusetts.
+Her most formative experience as a grower was serving as the Greenhouse Manager at Langwater Farm from 2014-2017.

 Lisa Lee, Administrator